mfcovington/read_counter/README.md

         † A custom prefix/suffix combo can be used to restrict input files ‡ If no sorting options are chosen, two files are output for each input (one sorted by sequence name and the other by # of counts)

+## Get quick, simple summary of mapped, unmapped, and total reads in SAM file

+`count-reads-in-sam.pl` is a very simple script that takes a single SAM file and reports the numbers of mapped reads, unmapped reads, and total reads.

+Usage:

+    perl count-reads-in-sam.pl path/to/file.sam